-a) This measurement provides the time taken by a CCL to meet a breached goal after activating it again.
+a) This measurement provides the time taken by a CCL to meet a breached requirement after activating it again.

 b) DER.

-c) This is measured by considering the time stamp when a goal is breached and subtracting it from the time stamp when that goal is met after activating the CCL with required changes.
+c) This is measured by considering the time stamp when a requirement is breached and subtracting it from the time stamp when that requirement is met after activating the CCL with required changes.

 d) Each measurement is an integer representing the mean delay in milliseconds.

-e) The measurement name has the form TimeBreachedGoalRecovery.
+e) The measurement name has the form TimeBreachedRequirementRecovery.

 f) ClosedControlLoop